Malaysia Airlines Flight 370 disappearance theories: Pilot suicide/mass murder

+The cockpit had the mandated anti-hijacker fortified doors that could prevent locked-out crew or passengers from interfering with a suicide or hijacking into the Southern Ocean.
+A British television documentary, broadcast in March 2024, suggested that Captain Zaharie Ahmad could have selected manual control of the cabin conditioning system to deprive all occupants of air.

+In 2022, a retired French captain pilot and senior satellite engineer released a long report about scientific-based figures arguing of a pilot suicide, confirmed on various plane simulators in France.
+In 2023, retired engineers and pilots Jean-Luc Marchand and Patrick Blelly gave several conferences corroborating the pilot suicide theory.

 Hijacking

 The possibility of a simple hijacking has been brought up by various news outlets, including ABC News and the Los Angeles Times.
 Speculation has mounted about the possibility that hijackers took the plane to a remote island, although no group has claimed responsibility; unofficial researchers have identified more than 600 possible runways at which the plane was capable of landing.
 No confirmation has been received from Malaysian officials.
 The credibility of several hijacking theories have become further marginalized following the discovery of the first definitive fragments of MH370 wreckage in July 2015.